 But not all Tinder matches are made in heaven.
 When you’re using the app, it can be exciting to find a match.
 When you and the other user have both swiped right on each other’s profiles, you can begin a conversation, introducing yourselves to one another and generally speaking about your interests, personality, and hobbies.
 While this can lead to plenty of great conversations—and potentially great dates—often times you’ll find a connection isn’t properly made, or is lost in translation between two users.
 If you’ve ever found yourself in a conversation with another Tinder user, only to find they’ve suddenly disappeared, or you’ve received a notification of a new match, only to open your app and find a lack of new notifications, this is the guide for you.
 Here’s how to tell if you’ve been unmatched on Tinder.

 First things first—start by closing and restarting the Tinder application on your phone.
 On iOS, this is done by double-tapping on the Home button on the iPhone 8 and earlier.
-If you own the new iPhone X, you’ll need to either swipe up from the bottom of the display and hold your finger for a moment, or swipe up and to the right to open your list of apps.
+If you own an iPhone X, you’ll need to either swipe up from the bottom of the display and hold your finger for a moment, or swipe up and to the right to open your list of apps.
 Find the Tinder application in your list of running apps on your phone and swipe up to force close the app from your device (on the iPhone X, you’ll need to long press on the app and click the red X in the corner of the app).
 Once you’ve successfully close the application, restart the app to see if the conversation and match have returned to your account.

 Once you’ve cleared the app from your device, reopen Tinder and check both your conversations and your notifications.
 It’s possible a missing conversation or match notification was an error, accidentally disappearing from your list of conversations.
 If your missing conversation or notification haven’t reemerged after restarting the app, it’s possible the other individual removed you from your matches.
 Often this results from an accidental swipe right, though obviously if a conversation had begun, the other person might have decided to end the match based on a potential mismatch between you and the other user.
 There’s no reason to take this too much to heart, especially if a conversation hadn’t happened yet.
 Simply move on and continue swiping and creating other matches in the app.